zemcov/TIME_Software/cryo/readme.md

   Data Rate: Rate for the MCE to collect data at, defaults to 45

+  Time Interval: Amount of time the graph displays

   Delete Old Channels: Delete old channels on the live graph after the channel has been changed to reduce clutter, defaults to No

   After all the parameters have been set, press the Submit button to start live graphing.

 # Live Graphing
   Once the submit button has been pressed and the parameters set are valid, the program will start live graphing the data depending on the parameters given.
-  The top right graph is the current data being plotted, the middle graph being the last interval of data plotted, currently set to 120 seconds.
+  The top right graph is the current data being plotted, the middle graph being the last interval of data plotted.
-# need to include directions on how to change the interval shown, we should probably include an extra parameter that can be changed on the screen.
 The bottom is the heatmap of the channels, with the 8 channels going horizontally and the 32 rows going vertically.
   The left side under the Submit and Quit buttons is a list of all the parameters set including the UTC time the live graphing started.
 Below that is the ability to change channels for the live graphing, and if all MCEs are picked, there would also be a dropdown menu for changing the current readout card.
 The bottom left is data from the K-Mirror, however currently it just outputs random integers as that has not been fully implemented yet.

 # add in which files the main file is dependant on, (takedata and netcdf file as examples)
 # need to add description of what the responsibility/function of each subfile is